Sri Lanka Army: Army Act No. 17 of 1949

 The war with the LTTE was halted several times for peace negotiations, the last of which following the signing of a ceasefire agreement in 2002 with the help of international mediation.
 However, renewed violence broke out in December 2005 and following the collapse of peace talks, the Army has been involved in the heavy fighting that has resumed in the north and east of the country.

-Since 1980 the army has undertaken many operations against the LTTE rebels.
+Since 1980, the army has undertaken many operations against the LTTE rebels.
 The major operations conducted by the army eventually led to the recapture of Jaffna and other rebel strongholds.
-On 19 May 2009 Sri Lankan army declare the victory of war as they found the dead body of LTTE leader Velupillai Prabhakaran.
+On 19 May 2009, the Sri Lanka Army declared victory as they found the dead body of LTTE leader Velupillai Prabhakaran.
 This marked the end of the war, with the LTTE ceasing to exist in Sri Lanka as a result of prolonged military offensives conducted by Sri Lanka army.
 The Sri Lankan Armed Forces, including the army, have been accused of committing war crimes during the war, particularly during the final stages.
 A panel of experts appointed by UN Secretary-General Ban Ki-moon to advise him on the issue of accountability with regard to any alleged violations of international human rights and humanitarian law during the final stages of the civil war found "credible allegations" which, if proven, indicated that war crimes and crimes against humanity were committed by the Sri Lankan Armed Forces and the Tamil Tigers.